drammock/phonR/README.md

 The second main offering of `phonR` is a set of functions for normalization of formant frequency data.
 Currently there are 8 normalization methods implemented: bark, ERB, Lobanov, log, mel, logmean (“Nearey1”), shared logmean (“Nearey2”), and Watt-Fabricius.
 A third capability of `phonR` worth highlighting is the implementation of repulsive force calculations, and the ability to plot heatmaps to represent repulsive force across the vowel space.
 Helper functions are also included for calculating the area of a vowel space polygon or convex hull.

 Need to cite `phonR`?
-The R command `citation("phonR")` will work, but I prefer including the URL at the end like this:
+The R command `citation("phonR")` will work, but I prefer including the URL or DOI at the end like this:

 > McCloy, Daniel (2015). “phonR: Tools for phoneticians and phonologists.”
-R package version 1.0-0. http://drammock.github.io/phonR/
+R package version 1.0-1. http://drammock.github.io/phonR/
+>
+> McCloy, Daniel (2015). “phonR: Tools for phoneticians and phonologists.”
+R package version 1.0-1. doi:10.5281/zenodo.15878